spill

 1. Verbi

-2. läikyttää small, kaataa large, päästää industrial scale
+2. läikyttää liquid, small, kaataa large, päästää industrial scale

 3. läikkyä small; levitä large or affecting a wide area